grandeto/laravel-restore-crashed-database-data-trait/README.md

 -- All the foreign keys should be properly updated with their new related rows IDs.

--- Only not updated rows after the snapshot apply should be updated.
+-- Only the rows that have not been updated after the Thursday snapshot has been applied should be updated during the restore process.

 *Data is predictibale so, no data validation is needed.